navpil/navpil.github.io/gupai/chinese-domino-deck-composition-and-traditions.md

 All of these traditions can be simplified if desired.
 Scoring can be converted into ordinary points instead of money.
 Tiles may be dealt in a European manner.
 These adjustments do not affect the mechanics of the games — they merely reduce the traditional atmosphere.

+## Reduced and enlarged decks

+A standard Chinese domino set contains 32 tiles.
+However, not all games use this set.
+Sometimes two sets are combined to create a 64-tile deck.
+There are also paper domino decks in circulation, sometimes consisting of 84 or even 105 cards.
+In such decks, all 21 distinct tile values are represented four or five times each.

+In some games, however, tiles are deliberately removed to create a reduced deck.
+For example in the Korean connecting game Kko-li-but-i-gi doubles from [3:3] to [6:6] are sometimes removed, leaving 24 tiles.
+And a deck for Ding Niu game removes all military tiles except for [6:3] and [6:2] making this connecting game highly asymmetrical.

+---

 With this knowledge, you are ready to explore the first category of games - [Connecting Games](/gupai/connecting-games.html) .
 They, unlike some other games, will look familiar.

 ---